Joint Venture Agreement: How to Write (52 Free Templates)

 • Contributions: The document must include the responsibilities of each party – how much they should contribute in terms of money, resources, and personnel.

-• Management: A joint venture agreement should outline the guidelines for the daily operations of the business.
+• Management: The agreement should outline the guidelines for the daily operations of the business.
 It should state who is in charge and how much influence they have.

 • Purpose: This is one of the most vital parts of a co-venture agreement.
 The document must state the purpose for establishing the venture.

-• Profits: A joint venture agreement should be clear on how profits will be shared – how much each party is entitled to and the method used to determine the profit-sharing ratio.
+• Profits: It should be clear on how profits will be shared – how much each party is entitled to and the method used to determine the profit-sharing ratio.

-• Assignment: A joint venture agreement should also state that none of the parties can assign or transfer their responsibilities.
+• Assignment: It should also state that none of the parties can assign or transfer their responsibilities.
 The only way this is possible is with the consent of the other parties.

-• Term: The document must state the duration of the joint venture.
+• Term: The document must state the duration of the venture.

 • Confidentiality: In a co-venture agreement, all parties must agree to respect the privacy of their partners.

 • Exclusivity: Usually, all parties involved in a joint venture can do business with other entities apart from their partner(s).
-A joint venture agreement must state this.
+It must state this.

 • Termination: The agreement should also state the conditions under which the co-venture can end.